ahtramanjum/ahtramanjum/README.md

 # Hey folks, I'm Ahtram A. 👋

-🌱 Just recent graduate in Rtificial Intelligence with hands on experience of 6 months in Data Analysis.
+🎓 Just recent graduate in atificial Intelligence with hands on experience of 6 months in Data Analysis.

 🔭 I’m looking to collaborate on open-source projects and interesting coding challenges.